w3f/merkle-mountain-belt-clj/README.md

 - `storage.clj` the persistent storage backend and the associated pointer arithmetic
 - `core.clj` contains the one-shot MMB construction method (both single- and double-bagging variants), as well as MMR construction methods
 - `linked-peaks.clj` contains the incremental append operation
+- `visualization_mmr.clj` contains the visualization of MMRs
-- `visualization.clj` contains the visualization of MMRs and MMBs
+- `visualization_mmb.clj` contains the visualization of MMBs

 Feedback and contributions welcome :)